Eupatorium altissimum (Tall Thoroughwort) on 9-8-18, #504-27.

 Eupatorium altissimum (Tall Thoroughwort) on 9-8-18, #504-28.

-There are quite a few small colonies of Eupatorium altissimum growing on my farm in Windsor, Missouri in Pettis County (Henry County is across the street).
+There are quite a few small colonies of Eupatorium altissimum growing on the farm in Windsor, Missouri in Pettis County (Henry County is across the street).
 You can find them along back roads, fence rows, and just about anywhere around here.
 I have identified three species of Eupatorium here on the farm and E. serotinum and E. altissimum were somewhat difficult to tell apart if it weren’t for the leaf petioles (leaf stems).
 Eupatorium perfoliatum is easy to tell because of its leaves.

 Eupatorium altissimum is a perennial plant that typically grows to 3-4 feet tall.
 The hairy stems are unbranched except for the flowering stems on top.